-Constitution Day recognizes the adoption of the United States Constitution and those who have become U.S. citizens.
+Constitution Day recognizes the adoption of the U.S. Constitution and those who have become American citizens.
 Constitution Day is observed on September 17, the day the U.S. Constitutional Convention signed the Constitution in 1787 in Philadelphia, Pennsylvania.

 On September 17, the nation marks Constitution Day by reflecting on the U.S. Constitution and the role that we as citizens of this constitutional democracy play in bringing to life the cherished principles enshrined by this great document.
 From the opening three words of its Preamble – We, the People – the Constitution makes clear that the true power of our nation emanates from and resides with the individuals who make it up.